hypnoglow/oas2/README.md

 **WIP.
 Not stable.
 API may change at any time.**

-Package oas2 provides utilities to work with OpenAPI v2 specification (aka Swagger).
+Package oas2 provides utilities to work with OpenAPI 2.0 specification (aka Swagger).

+The purpose of this package is to provide utilities for building APIs from the OpenAPI specification in Go idiomatic way on top of `net/http`.

+You don't need to learn any special framework or write `net/http`-incompatible code - just delegate request validation, request parameters decoding and other routines to this library - and focus on your application logic.

 ## Features